Tornado outbreak sequence of May 2019: Other non-tornadic effects

 Most of the tornadic storms were accompanied by strong straight-line winds and large hail.
 Baseball-sized hail was reported in Colorado and Nebraska.
-Straight-line winds of 94 mph were reported near Marshall, Oklahoma on May 20.
+Straight-line winds of 94 mph were reported near Marshall, Oklahoma, on May 20.
 On May 28 and 29, softball-sized hail caused considerable damage in Armstrong and Venango counties, Pennsylvania.
 Severe thunderstorms also produced numerous reports of straight-line wind damage in both the United States and Canada.

 Several high-use areas not directly struck by tornadoes were covered by extensive blown or falling debris.
 In Dayton, the Ohio Department of Transportation used snowplows to clear debris from Interstate 75.
 Although the May 28 tornado warning for Kansas City International Airport expired without a tornado after an hour, the airport had to stay closed to remove debris from its runways.
 The debris was deposited on the runways as a result of a violent EF4 tornado that had destroyed multiple homes in the Linwood, Kansas area, 47 miles away.
 The airport was not in operation again until after midnight, and flights were still being canceled as late as 7:30 am on May 29.

 In the Black Hills of South Dakota, up to 25 in of snow fell.
+The snowstorm also resulted in Mount Rushmore closing on May 21.

 Aftermath

 States of emergency were declared in every county in Oklahoma.
 Pre-existing states of emergency were extended in Iowa and Nebraska.
 States of emergency were also declared by the governor in Arkansas, Ohio, Mississippi, and Missouri because of the flooding and tornadoes.
 Texas extended a previous state of emergency due to Hurricane Harvey, but did not post any new declarations.
 The mayor declared a state of emergency in Zelienople, Pennsylvania, after it received more than four inches of rain in 24 hours.
-When the rain moved over Boston, a baseball game at Wrigley Field was postponed.
+When the rain moved over New York, a baseball game at Yankee Stadium was postponed.